 At sixteen, John had grown into a fine young man, more sophisticated than most children his age.
 He was on the verge of becoming a man, only a month or two shy of his seventeenth birthday, and had stopped believing in Peter Pan when he turned ten, arguing that our adventure to Neverland had been nothing more than a dream—a mere illusion.
 I tried to tell him that it was impossible we all had the same dream, but he would hear none of it.
 He had made his mind up not to believe.

 Michael, on the other hand, still firmly believing in Peter Pan.
 At twelve, Michael was still a kid at heart.
 He loved to play pirates, although he had to play by himself ever since John decided he was "too old for such nonsense," as he put it.
-The boys in his class would make fun of him when he told them he went to Neverland, and as of late, he got into a couple fights over it.
+The boys in his class would make fun of him when he told them he went to Neverland, and as of late, he had gotten into a couple fights over it.
 Sometimes I would play with Michael, and often, (since I was the only one in the house besides Michael who believed in Peter Pan) I would tell him stories of Neverland.
-My father, as always, disapproved of the stories, but was even more insistent as of lately that I needed to leave those childish things behind so I could become a proper young lady.
+My father, as always, disapproved of the stories, but was even more insistent as of late that I needed to leave those childish things behind so I could become a proper young lady.
 At twenty-one years old, I felt like my life was being decided for me, instead of deciding what I wanted to do with it.

 It all started when I turned nineteen.
 My father took me to a business party at the bank, along with my mother, leaving John in charge of Michael.
 It was like any other social outing, except my father had something planned for me that evening.
 That was the evening my feet were bound with shackles and I felt my freedom being taken away.